Reviewing Kitov Pharma Ltd (KTOV)'s and ASLAN Pharmaceuticals Limited (NASDAQ:ASLN)'s results | New Business Observer

 |0.00

-Demonstrates Kitov Pharma Ltd and ASLAN Pharmaceuticals Limited earnings per share, top-line revenue and valuation.
+Table 1 demonstrates Kitov Pharma Ltd and ASLAN Pharmaceuticals Limited’s gross revenue, earnings per share and valuation.

 Profitability